Isudan Gadhvi: Mahamanthan

-Covid Pandemic
+COVID-19 pandemic

-Covid pandemic had devastating effect in Gujarat and had shaken Isudan.
+COVID-19 pandemic had devastating effect in Gujarat and had shaken Isudan.
 While caring for his infected mother, Gadhvi saw the state machinery in shambles.
 Hospitals were in chaos with long queues of patients outside.
 He too became infected while caring for his mother at home.
 Fortunately, both survived.
 However, narrating his experience, many others were not so lucky.

 During the pandemic, he would get calls from people asking for his assistance with ICU beds and oxygen cylinders from across urban and rural parts of the state.
-He once saw a women wailing and holding the body of her son outside the hospital who hadn't permitted her entry due to not being brought by a government ambulance, whereas they came through private vehicle.
+He once saw a woman wailing and holding the body of her son outside the hospital who hadn't permitted her entry due to not being brought by a government ambulance, whereas they came through private vehicle.
 This was because of a government policy.
 Gadhvi traced the official who was behind the ambulance rule, and made public his mobile number.
 "The officer got 10,000 calls on his mobile.
 He went to the high court for reprieve.
 It was after that incident that I started thinking that I had to do something beyond journalism".